tgherzog/wbgapi/README.md

 Hopefully that gives you a taste and enough to get started.
 Use `help()` and read the docstrings for lots more examples, information, and ideas

+### Customzing the Display ###

+wbgapi provides fairly good support for IPython, Jupyter Notebook, etc and will generally return HTML output for things like tables in those environments.
+HTML output is wrapped in a `<div class="wbgapi"/>` container so that you can customize the CSS if you so desire (for instance, I like to left-align the columns).
+The location of your custom.css varies depending on your environment.
+Note that this does not apply to DataFrame objects, which are formatted by pandas.

 ## Limitations ##

 * WBGAPI requires Python 3.x (it's 2020, and the [sun has set on Python 2.x][sunset]).
 Time